nponsard/ariel-os/book/src/boards/nordic-thingy-91-x-nrf9151.md

 }
 </style>

-[^requires-supporting-the-onboard-nrf7002-chip]: requires supporting the onboard nRF7002 chip
+[^requires-supporting-the-onboard-nrf7002-chip]: Requires supporting the onboard nRF7002 chip.
-[^only-available-through-the-cryptocell]: only available through the CryptoCell
+[^only-available-through-the-cryptocell]: Only available through the CryptoCell.